 Blithely telling yourself, “I’m going to attack and win!” is like saying, “I’m going to be rich!”
 What have you done that gives you any indication that you’ll be successful, especially when the pressure is high?
 What I do with the athletes I work with, and what I teach the coaches who work at CTS, is to design a series of progressive challenges for an athlete.

 Not everything that a coach does to improve performance results in improved power or pace numbers.
 A lot of what we do is teach athletes to succeed by helping them discover both their strengths and the depths of their reserves.
-I remember once telling Jim Rutberg, now a CTS Coach and my co-author on seven training and nutrition books, to attack until he either won or got dropped.
+I remember once telling Jim Rutberg, now a CTS Coach and co-author on eight training and nutrition books, to attack until he either won or got dropped.
 I didn’t care so much about the result of that particular race; I needed him to learn how many times he could attack, and how deep he could dig and still keep going.
 That day, he turned himself inside out and attacked himself right out the back of the pack, but he learned he had the strength to race aggressively.
 From there it was a matter of additional steps to learn how to gauge the timing, conditions, and frequency of those efforts.

 2. Choose your weapon.